mobb/ucsb_metabase_documentation/README.md

-this is a temporary repository to share the metabase history material.
+this is a temporary repository to share the metabase docs and historical info.